dotnet/csharplang/proposals/generic-ref-struct.md

 ## Summary
 This proposal is an aggregation of several different proposals for making `ref struct` more generally usable in our type system.
 The goal being to unify code paths today that have to specialize on `ref struct` and other types do to the inability of `ref struct` to participate in generics and implement interfaces.
 This proposal will allow us to generalize on `ref struct` as naturally as other types.

 ## Motivation
+This feature will allow developers to remove `ref struct` specific code by instead letting them implement interfaces that are used in generic contexts to generalize algorithms.
+For example an explicit goal is to allow `ref struct` to implement `ISpanFormattable`.
+The `ISpanFormattable` interface and `ref struct` are used in low level perf sensitive areas but our current language limitations prevent them from being used together.

 ## Detailed Design

 ### ref struct generic arguments

+This means type parameters with the `ref struct` constraint have all of the restrictions

 ### ref struct interfaces

+**TODO** look up the definition of the constrained prefix for low level rules on where this is legal

 ### delegates